remerjohnson/remerjohnson.github.io/resume.md

 ## Experience

-+ Metadata and Data Curation Specialist, UC San Diego
++ Metadata Librarian and Data Curation Specialist, UC San Diego
 _2014 - current_

 As a member of the Digital Object Metadata Management Unit, I clean, map, and transform metadata from data providers to align with the data model of our DAMS (Digital Asset Management System).
 I am the Metadata Analyst on about a dozen digital collections, ranging from Special Collections papers to protein sequencing analysis.
 I helped to refine and plan new data models for the DAMS that better take advantage of Linked Data, best practices, and decisions that the larger metadata community have agreed upon.
 I also contributed to the stramlining of the process of getting digital collections published, which went from the average of many months (sometimes a year) to weeks, through planning and collaborating with IT to develop ingest tools.

 For context, the UC San Diego DAMS is composed of a triplestore backend (currently undergoing a transition to Fedora), Hydra, Blacklight and Solr.
 The metadata I most commonly work with is RDF/XML.

++ Metadata Assistant, Hamilton College
+_2011-2013_